devnet0x/Blockchain/ChallengesCTF/DVDF_Foundry/readme.md

 # Damn Vulnerable Defi Foundry Writeup #

 Hi, my name is Juan,  i wrote this writeup to help anybody interested in develop Smart contract auditing skills.
 I previously resolved other challenges as Ethernaut and CaptureTheEther so i recommend try them before get into this more advanced Defi challenges so i will asume you have a previous basic knowledge.
+Thanks to [nicolasgarcia214](https://github.com/nicolasgarcia214/damn-vulnerable-defi-foundry) for his Damn Vulnerable Defi Foundry version.

 Any comments/corrections please reach me at my twitter account: **@devnet0x**